stephencwelch/dsgo-dl-workshop-summer-2020/README.md

 1. Welcome!
 2. Setting up your computing environment
 3. Introduction to our dataset for the day - [MVTech AD](https://www.mvtec.com/company/research/datasets/mvtec-ad/)
-4. Getting image classification results fastai with [fastai](https://docs.fast.ai/).
+4. Getting image classification results fast with [fastai](https://docs.fast.ai/).
 5. Detection, segmentation, and unsupervised learning.
 6. Deploying models with [docker](https://github.com/moby/moby) and [flask](https://github.com/pallets/flask).
 7. Reflection on studying and working in AI in 2020